 Each of the films take place in and around a towering grey housing complex in Warsaw, with characters from other episodes bypassing one another in hallways or appearing momentarily in backgrounds.
 What this achieves is a sense of simultaneous connection and separation, hinting that all aspects of life remained entangled loosely together.

-Poland has historically remained a site sandwiched between the crushing pincers of conflicting European powers – a point that Reni Celeste’s essay entitled “Poland’s Cinema of Collision” explores deeply.
+Poland has historically remained a site sandwiched between the crushing pincers of conflicting European powers – a point that Reni Celeste’s entitled “Poland’s Cinema of Collision” explores deeply.
 Kieslowski’s country has often been home to astonishing war and chaos, yet the director engages with his topics in a subtle, quiet manner that depicts a very different kind of conflict.

 One of the defining motifs of Kieslowski’s film series is the reoccurrence of a young man played by Polish actor Artur Barciś.
 He appears in each instalment as a vague distant being, who observes the characters with a look of scorn.
 He occupies various forms, ranging from a homeless man in Decalogue I, to a construction worker in Decalogue V, to a bike rider in Decalogue IX.